arturpragacz/hass-cc-arturs-labels/README.md

         - sensors
 ```

 The voice assistant is specially patched to support full capabilities of the system.
-When you target a parent area, all devices from child areas will be automatically included.
+When you target a parent area, all entities from child areas will be automatically included.

 External voice assistants are not supported.
 They tend to have their own area systems, which are not capable of arbitrary nesting.

 The LLM-based assistants are currently not supported, but may be in the future.

+## Disclaimer

+This is a beta release.
+Due to the nature of the system, this component has to integrate very deeply with Home Assistant internals, making it uniquely susceptible to breakage.
+This means you have to be careful with updates, always have a backup ready just in case.

+As this component is still in very active development, some changes in configuration options and system behaviour might be required in the future.
+Make sure to always read the release notes and make the necessary adjustments.

 ## Support

-If you want to support this project, then the best way to do it currently is to install it and report any bugs that you encounter.
+If you want to support this project, then the best way to do it, is to give it a try and let me know what you think.